cayobro/cayobro.github.io/about.md

 #### Involvement in conferences
 * (Outlook) 2025: Presenting in invited session on *Estimation and Control of Distributed Parameter Systems* at the [64th IEEE Conference on Decision and Control](https://cdc2025.ieeecss.org).
-*	2025: Programm Committee ISMT 2026 (3rd International Conference on Integrated Systems in Medical Technologies)
+*	2025: Programm Committee ISMT 2026 (3rd International Conference on Integrated Systems in Medical Technologies).
-* 2025: Session chair at the [47th Annual International Conference of the IEEE EMBS (EMBC)](https://embc.embs.org/2025/) for *Prosthetics and Exoskeletons design* and *Cancer diagnosis and prognosis*
+* 2025: Session chair at the [47th Annual International Conference of the IEEE EMBS (EMBC)](https://embc.embs.org/2025/) for *Prosthetics and Exoskeletons design* and *Cancer diagnosis and prognosis*.
 <!-- * 2025: Attending [47th Annual International Conference of the IEEE EMBS (EMBC)](https://embc.embs.org/2025/) with three last-author papers [(👉more)](/_posts/2025-07-14-embc.md). -->
 * 2025: Presenting in invited session on *Estimation and Control of Distributed Parameter Systems*  at the [American Control Conference (ACC)](https://acc2025.a2c2.org) [(👉more)](/_posts/2025-07-01-acc.md).